hasun1226/MobileAppProject/deliverables/iteration-02.review.md

  1. We need to have a better coordination scheme moving into the hardest part of the development, especially when the school works will start to pour down on team members.
 This concern is also signaled by the first and third decision that did not turn out very well.
 Once we have a better scheduling and coordination schemes, many of the unnoticed failures can be mitigated.
  2. Continue with the divide-and-conquer system, but make sure that the list of tasks are complete through dynamic and thorough process. (i.e. In case the task list prepared at the beginning of the iteration, keep coming back to the task list to find if there are anything missing and assign them if any)
+ 3. Make a better effort to learn about tools the team is using in the application as to not overly rely on core members to get necessary work done, as shown in the fourth decision above.
 ## Product - Review

 ####Goals/tasks that were met/completed:####

- 1. Actual codes for Application pages that can be emulated on Android Studio: [Notes4U](https://github.com/csc301-fall-2016/project-team-19/tree/master/Notes4U).
+ 1. Actual code for Application pages that can be emulated on Android Studio: [Notes4U](https://github.com/csc301-fall-2016/project-team-19/tree/master/Notes4U).
  2. Databases for Users, Requests, Replies on heroku: http://notes4u.herokuapp.com/
  3. [Video demo](https://github.com/csc301-fall-2016/project-team-19/blob/master/deliverables/videodemofinal.mp4).
  4. [Scripts](https://github.com/csc301-fall-2016/project-team-19/blob/master/artifacts/script.txt) of the video demo.